CBIIT/bento-meta/python/bento_meta/pfb/README.md

 ## Node and Property

 The [``Node``](./pfb.Node.avsc) schema contains not only terminological metadata, but also key information for reconstituting the graph structure of the original data.
 In particular, ``Node.links`` describe how the node data being sent should be connected by "edges", "links", or "relationships" to other nodes of different types.
-See [below](#link).
+See [below](#Link).

     {
       "name": "Node",
       "type": "record",
       "namespace": "pfb",
       "fields": [
+        {
+          "name": "name",
-        {"name": "name", "type": "string"},
+          "type": "string"
+        },
         {
           "name": "ontology_reference",
           "type": "string"